 Put the tip of the flosser inside your mouth and turn it on.
 (DON’T turn it on before you’ve put it in your mouth, or the water will go everywhere!)
 Move the tip around your mouth, targeting your gums as well as the spaces between your teeth on both the front and back sides.

 There are many different kinds of water flossers to choose from, with the Waterpik brand being the most notable.
 Several of their water flossers have been given the Seal of Acceptance from the American Dental Association, signifying that they are effective at reducing both plaque and gingivitis.
-Here’s a bit about the model I own, as well as a few other recommendations you may find helpful.

-My Pick: Waterpik Cordless Advanced Water Flosser
+My Pick: Waterpik Complete Care Electric Toothbrush + Water Flosser

 Best For At-Home Use: Waterpik Aquarius Water Flosser